nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 can specify a priority.
 Guarded commands are protected from reentrancy by a mutex.
 These are similar to [port kinds](./port-comp-top.md#a-quick-look-at-port-kinds-defined-in-a-components-usage)

-Code in the component-specific generated base class calls a function to invoke the user defined command handler.
+Code in the component-specific generated base class calls a function to invoke the user-defined command handler.
 This is hooked up by connecting the command registration, command dispatch, and command response ports.

 ### Command Dispatching